How to get an Audit for your Small Business

 Cash is King –

 Working within a budget and making sure your accounts receivable and payable are in check are also efficient ways to keep the IRS for wanting to take a more in-depth look at your cash finances.
+Anytime cash is used documenting because even more important because there is no paper trail, no credit card statement to go back and look at, no bank statement, nothing.
+The IRS will not look kindly on a business with lots of cash transactions and not a lot of documentation.

 All play and no work –

 Part of running and owning a small business is networking and entertaining current clients and possible future clients.
 Those costs are most definitely tax-deductible, but be careful.
 Be mindful that too much “play” can alert the IRS, which in turn can lead to an audit.
-No deducting your personal hobbies or habits as “business expenses.”
+No deducting your hobbies or habits as “business expenses.”

 As a rule of thumb, claim 50% or less of entertainment & food expenses as a business deduction.
 Keep it realistic and as always, save receipts and document, document, and document again.